WeAreAVP/AMS/documentation/crons.md

 ===
 [Back: NOID Setup](noid-configure.md)

-**Note: Bash scripts are used in crons setup to prevent from running method more than one time.**
+**Note: Bash scripts are used in crons setup to prevent from running process more than one time.**

 You can add the crons using crontab

 	$ crontab -e

-This cron is used to export csv file and send to user who exported it.
+It runs every minute and process limited csv export those are pending.

+*Controller: crons
+*Method:     csv_export_job

 	* * * * *       /bin/sh /var/www/html/crons/export_csv.sh > /dev/null 2>&1